EuroBasket 2025 squads: Serbia

 A 17-player roster was announced on 28 July.
 On 20 August, Uroš Trifunović and Alen Smailagić were removed from the roster after being deemed unavailable due to injuries.
 The final roster was announced on 23 August, with Balša Koprivica, Dejan Davidovac and Nikola Topić being cut.
 Team captain Bogdan Bogdanović sustained a hamstring injury in the second group stage game and was sidelined for the remainder of the tournament, with Stefan Jović taking over the captaincy.

 Turkey

 A 16-player roster was announced on 2 July.
 On 18 August, Sarper David Mutaf was cut from the roster.
 The final roster was announced on 24 August, with Yiğitcan Saybir, Yiğit Arslan and Berk Uğurlu cut from the squad.

 Group B

 Finland

 A 16-player roster was announced on 29 July.
 The final roster was announced on 22 August.

 Germany

 A 16-player roster was announced on 21 July.
-Tim Schneider and Christian Anderson were cut from the roster on 6 and 18 August, respectively.
+Tim Schneider and Christian Anderson Jr. were cut from the roster on 6 and 18 August, respectively.
 On 23 August, David Krämer withdrew due to muscle injury.
 A day later, the final roster was announced, with Nelson Weidemann being the final cut.